 Beans and Other Legumes

-Beans cost much less than meat and are an excellent source of protein, fiber, and minerals.
+Beans cost much less than meat and are a source of protein, fiber, and minerals.
 Load up on canned beans, or save even more by purchasing dried beans and cooking them yourself.
-One pound of dried beans costs about $1 and is enough to make 6 cups of cooked beans.
+One pound of dried beans costs about $1.50 and is enough to make 6 cups of cooked beans.
 That's the equivalent of four cans of beans.

 If you don't want to fuss with soaking dried beans, use lentils.
-They don't have to be soaked first and they cook up fast.
+They don't have to be soaked first and they cook quickly.